CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/object/order.md

 ### State values

-`state` property can hold one of following values:
+The `state` property can hold one of following values:

 * 'new'